TREASURIES-Yields climb as Fed sees economic improvement

 By Chris Reese

-NEW YORK, March 13 Benchmark U.S. Treasury yields hit their highest level this year on Tuesday after stronger retail sales, gains in equities and the Federal Reserve's acknowledgement of signs of strength in the economy eroded the safe-haven allure of U.S. debt.
+NEW YORK, March 13 Benchmark U.S. Treasury yields rose to the highest this year on Tuesday after a gain in retail sales last month, higher stocks and a Federal Reserve acknowledgement of signs of strength in the economy eroded the safe-haven allure of U.S. debt.

-The U.S. central bank, in a statement after a regular policy meeting, said it expects "moderate" growth over coming quarters along with a gradual decline in the unemployment rate.
-At its previous policy meeting in January, the Fed had said it expected "modest" growth.
+The U.S. central bank said in a statement after a regular policy meeting it expects "moderate" growth over coming quarters with the unemployment rate declining gradually.
+In January, the Fed said it expected "modest" growth.

-While the Fed did acknowledge some improvement in the labor market, it also left the door open to the possibility of undertaking another economic stimulus program - known as quantitative easing, or QE3 - and said it continues to expect to hold interest rates near zero through late 2014.
+While the Fed did acknowledge some improvement in the labor market it also left the door open to the possibility of undertaking another economic stimulus program, known in the markets as QE3, and said it continues to expect to hold interest rates near zero through late 2014.

 "The Fed did acknowledge the modest improvement in the labor market but were careful not to fall into the slew of better-than-expected data we've seen over the past few months leading accommodative policy to be unwound early," said Lindsey Piegza, economist at FTN Financial in New York.